rakeshraih/reactheader/README.md

 # reactheader

-- Install the dependency
+Install the dependency
 - npm install

--Run the app,
+Run the app,
 - gulp

 Access the app by,